 While Eggplant Wizards are the worst of the Demonic Spiders in Kid Icarus, they are by no means the only ones.

-In the horizontal scrolling levels are thieves.
+In the horizontal scrolling levels are Plutons.
 They are Invincible Minor Minions, and if they touch you, you can say goodbye to one of your powerups.
 And since they come by the dozen, you need to be very good at dodging them or you'll lose them all.
 On the bright side, if they're stolen, you can buy them back at the black market if you're willing to pay up to 700 hearts.

 Not only does Odin Sphere have both the Goddamned Bats in the ice and fire stages and a heaping helping of Those Twelve (Give Or Take) Bosses, but there is one enemy in the Titania stage that is the bane of all existence: the red wizard.
 The standard wizards aren't that much of a problem; sure, they teleport around and can sometimes inflict status ailments, but just knock one of the floating swords from their sword spell back and you can finish them off quickly.
 Red wizards, however, are more resilient than that.
 They'll try to beat you down with every status effect under the sun, and because they teleport so much it can be hard to catch up with them before they use their sword spell or teleport again.
-Not to mention they can summon slimes, which only take one hit point damage from any attack that isn't magic-based and are capable of locking you in place and slowly draining your hit points until you are dead—and by the way, the first time you meet them, unless you've been warned in advance and stocked up on Napalms, you have no way to hurt them.
+Not to mention they can summon slimes, which only take one hit point of damage from any attack that isn't magic-based and are capable of locking you in place and slowly draining your hit points until you are dead—and by the way, the first time you meet them, unless you've been warned in advance and stocked up on Napalms, you have no way to hurt them.
 Oh, and red wizards often show up in groups of three or more.
 Between this and the mini-bosses, Titania is pretty much That One Level.